I don't think your insurance will cover what that thing did to your neighborhood.

 - The fourth edition of Shadowrun features a monowheel called the Horizon-Doble Revolution.

 - Hollow Earth Expedition supplement Secrets of the Surface World.
 In the Weird Science chapter, the example of the creation process is a Wheelbike: a single large wheel running around the outside of a gyroscopically balanced cockpit and engine.

-- In the most recent Dune RTS game, the Harkonnens have the Buzzsaw, which specializes in ruining Spice fields or slicing through infantry formations.
+- In Emperor: Battle for Dune, the Harkonnens have the Buzzsaw, which specializes in ruining Spice fields or slicing through infantry formations.
 No explanation on how the blades stay sharp after traveling over rocks, though.

 - One of the enemies in Super Smash Bros.
 Brawl's Subspace Emissary is essentially this.
 A common Kirby enemy, as well.

 - This is one of the party's primary means of transportion in Wild ARMs 5.
 In the penultimate battle, Dean turns it into a weapon.
 MONOWHEEL TO THE FACE, BITCH.

 - Mega Man 4 has the first variant of the "Roader" enemy◊.
 The roaders that appear in later games look less like a monowheel, though.

 - This is one of the Extreme Gears you can use in Sonic Riders: Zero Gravity.